icodewith-ai/icodewithai-code/content/blog/what-slopsquatting-is-and-why-you-should-verify-your-dev-ai-agent-installs.md

 date = "2025-08-05T07:12:34-07:00"
 author = "marcelo-lewin"
 draft = false
-description = "Learn what slopsquatting attacks are, how they target AI development tools and essential practices for verifying legitimate AI agent installations." summary = "Learn what slopsquatting attacks are, how they target AI development tools and essential practices for verifying legitimate AI agent installations." image = "/images/blog/slopsquatting.png" displayImageInline = true
+summary = "Learn what slopsquatting attacks are, how they target AI development tools and essential practices for verifying legitimate AI agent installations." image = "/images/blog/slopsquatting.png" displayImageInline = true